mark-mcg/Per-eye-VR-patterns/README.md

 # Requirements

-Tested on Unity 2017.3.0 using an Oculus Rift CV1.
+Tested on Unity 2017.3.0 using an Oculus Rift CV1 and  2017.4.29f1 LTS using a Samsung Odyssey MR headset.

 # Notes / Potential Issues